KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ResRobot by Alvinger](https://github.com/Alvinger/MMM-ResRobot)